superstarlifter/doc/docs/how_to/normalization.md

-Normalization converts aliases to names ensuring that each state is represented by only one name
+Normalization converts aliases to names ensuring that each state is represented by only one name.

 <img src="../assets/normalization_10.jpg"  style="width:400px" class="border"></img>